Q&A: Health officials answer questions about delta, masks, boosters

 <strong>Why are masks considered to be effective at preventing infection by health experts?</strong>

-HD: COVID-19 spreads mainly from person to person through respiratory droplets that travel into the air when you cough, sneeze, talk, shout or sing.
+HD: COVID-19 spreads mainly from person to person through respiratory droplets that travel into the air when you cough, sneeze, talk, shout, or sing.
 These droplets can then land in the mouths or noses of people who are near you or they may breathe these droplets in.
 Masks are a simple barrier to help prevent your respiratory droplets from reaching others.
-Studies show that masks reduce the spray of droplets when worn over the nose and mouth.
-How well it protects you from breathing in the virus likely depends on the fabrics used and how your mask is made (such as the type of fabric, number of layers and fit).
-CDC is currently studying these factors.

-You should wear a mask, even if you do not feel sick.
-This is because several studies have found that people with COVID-19 who never develop symptoms (asymptomatic) and those who are not yet showing symptoms (pre-symptomatic) can still spread the virus to other people.
-Wearing a mask helps protect those around you, in case you are infected but not showing symptoms.

 T: The reason masks are considered effective in preventing the spread of COVID-19 is very simple — the virus is airborne.
-So, like any airborne illness, covering your nose and mouth prevents the spread of the virus.
-It's been shown that if you cough or sneeze, the virus can travel in at least a six-foot radius, so you should wear a mask to prevent spreading and getting it from others.
+The virus can travel in at least a 6-foot radius, so you should wear a mask to prevent spreading and getting it from others.
 This was proven definitively during the last flu season.
 With COVID precautions, we were all wearing masks throughout the typical flu season, and incidence of illness dropped dramatically.
 This alone proves masks are effective in preventing the spread of illness.

 HD: Most people with underlying medical conditions can and should wear masks, per the CDC.
 If you have respiratory conditions or asthma and are concerned about wearing a mask safely, discuss with your healthcare provider the benefits and potential risks of wearing a mask.